techidaily/site-ai-editing-video/source/_posts/new-in-2024-make-a-countdown-video.md

 ![add the crop effect](https://images.wondershare.com/filmora/article-images/2023/02/adjustment-layer-in-premiere-pro-8.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step2 Now enhance the top and bottom properties to 15%.
 You can also adjust the headspace of the person accordingly.
 Also, you can animate the black bars to produce a more cinematic look in your video.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: FAQ about Adjustment Layers in Premiere Pro